Bad Credit Loans

 |Bad Credit Personal Loans||36%||Low Risk|

 As you see, the borrower’s risk grows proportional to the APR level.
 The higher is the interest rate, the higher is the risk of a borrower to fall into a debt trap.
-The loan amounts range from $500 for payday loans for bad credit to $35,000 for personal loans.
+The loan amounts range from $500 for bad credit payday loans from direct lenders to $35,000 for personal loans.

 What Rates Should I Expect?